datalab-dev/covid_worksite_exposure/README.md

 ## Scrape the data
 The [the UC Davis Potential Worksite Exposure Reporting (AB 685)](https://campusready.ucdavis.edu/potential-exposure) data is publically available on thieir website, presented as a table with ten rows per page for the last 14 days.
 Each day, data expires and is no longer available.
 To scrape this data, we needed to read the webpage to assess the number of pages on any given day, build the URL for each page of data, and then scrape the table from each URL.
 The new data is then added to a .csv file that contains data we scraped on previous days.
 Having more than 14 days's worth of data allows us to better understand spatial patterns in the data.

+## Data Cleaning

 ## Spatial Data
+The spatial data in this dataset, the building names, is not immediately usable in a map.
+We, as humans, understand these names represent a location, but for a computer to place them on a map in relation to other locations, we need to represent these locations in a different way.
 Join exposure data to the campus buildings spatial data

 ## Web Map